-Why my cells degrade with cycling?
+Why do my cells degrade with cycling?

 As positive lithium ions move out of the cathode during a charge cycle, its crystal lattice usually expands because of repulsion between the negative oxygen ions.
 In some materials (such as NCM811), high-voltage cycling may also cause transformation to another crystal phase and in turn, abrupt lattice expansion.
 This can then cause particle cracking and, eventually, loss of capacity in the battery cell.